 Does responsiveness matter?

 Does it matter if we get $(k \Delta)$ or $O(k \delta)$?
-The answer is that it depends.
 If the gap between $\delta$ and $\Delta$ is not large, then it does not matter much.
-In some systems, there is no need to move faster than one decision per $O(\Delta)$ time, while in other systems obtaining better good-case performance is critical.
+In some systems, there is no need to move faster than one decision per $O(\Delta)$ time.
+However, in some settings obtaining better good-case performance is critical for higher performance when the system is not under active attack.

 In the worst case, even one decision may take $O(\Delta f)$ time, so being responsiveness only improves in some good conditions but not in the worst case.